217 Films is an independent film company devoted to the American artistic experience.

 Among other distinctions, these films have been shown to acclaim at the National Gallery of Art in Washington, D.C.

 In 2012, in honor of the re-publication by the Library of America of the six seminal graphic novels of the American master Lynd Ward, they released the film "O Brother Man: The Art and Life of Lynd Ward."

 Celebrating the 100th anniversary of the art exhibition that introduced Modernism to America, in September 2013 "The Great Confusion: The 1913 Armory Show" was produced and is currently on tour across the United States.

-Their sixth film "Enough to Live On: The Art of the WPA" will be released in 2015 in celebration of the 80th anniversary of the Federal Art Project under Franklin Roosevelt's New Deal.
+Their sixth film "Enough to Live On: The Arts of the WPA" will be released in 2015 in celebration of the 80th anniversary of the Federal Art Project under Franklin Roosevelt's New Deal.

 The Sacramento Bee called Michael Maglaras a film maker of "Bergman-like gravitas."
 His films have been described as "virtuoso filmmaking" (National Gallery of Art) "alive and fresh" (Art New England) "elegiac and insightful" (Naples Daily News) and "unforgettable" (Journal of American History).
 David Berona, author of "Wordless Books" has said of "O Brother Man" --"This film is stunning" and Judith Regan of Sirius XM called it "magnificent."
 A recent review in The Dartmouth said of "The Great Confusion" that "Michael Maglaras...brought the drama of the original show back to life."
+Mike Holtzclaw said in the Daily Press, "For anyone who enjoys art, this is an eye opening film."
 He has recently been featured in a full-length interview on "Conversations from Penn State" on Public Television.